Effortless IT automation of cloud and on-premises infrastructure

-- Proactively detect and automatically remediate drift if machines diverge from the desired configuration state.
+- Improve workload uptime by proactively detecting and automatically remediating drift if machines diverge from the desired configuration state.

 - Easily migrate your workloads to Azure by extending on-premises IP subnets and preserving the original private IP addresses.